p4p1/p4p1_revshell/README.md

+#p4p1
-p4p1 is a simple remote administration tool to send commands to a client.<br />
+This is a simple remote administration tool to send commands to a client.<br />

 How to install:<br />
 To install p4p1 you need to be on mac or linux.
 If you are on one of the ubuntu varients its better(not obligatory).<br />